SergKirichenko/hillel_05_2022_support/README.md

 App can save information in history file and make output respose in json format from request.

 #### Shared
-- A special utility makes temporary marks when adding or changing data in the database
+- A special utility makes a fields with time marks when adding or changing data in the database

 #### Other files
 - __history.json__ - Keep in history of exchange rate.